• We've Moved!

 Amanda Scheichet

-Amanda is from Livingston, New Jersey.
+Amanda is a 3L from Livingston, New Jersey.
 She earned her B.A. in Environmental Studies and Political Science with a minor in U.S. Public Policy from Tulane University in New Orleans.
-Amanda’s legal experience includes interning at the Maryland-National Capital Parks and Planning Commission and externing at the Environmental Protection Agency- Office of Enforcement & Assurance Compliance (EPA-OECA).
+Amanda’s legal experience includes interning at the Maryland-National Capital Parks and Planning Commission and the Environmental Protection Agency - Office of General Counsel (OGC) and Office of Enforcement & Assurance Compliance (OECA).
+Amanda is currently externing at DOJ's Environment and Natural Resources Division for the semester.
+Amanda joined SDLP as a junior staffer in the Fall of her 1L year, and was previously a symposium editor.
+In addition to her work with the Brief, Amanda is a Dean’s Fellow for WCL’s Program on Environmental & Energy Law (PEEL).

 broken image